Garret introduced Coaches in Classroom program in 2017

 Recruiting Areas: Southeastern Pennsylvania (Berks, Montgomery, Philadelphia), South Florida (West Palm Beach, Broward, Dade)

 After ranking last in net punting in 2016, Lafayette finished second in the conference with an average net punt of 37.8 yards.
-Nudelberg put his trust into freshman punter Michael Turk last season and it paid off.
-Turk had a fantastic freshman season averaging 47.7 yards per punt, good enough to rank him second in the league.
+Nudelberg put his trust into freshman punter Michael Turk who averaged 47.7 yards per punt, good enough to rank him second in the league.

 Nudelberg spent the 2016 season as the special teams coordinator and running backs coach at the University of Nevada under Brian Polian.
 That followed a one-year stint as the special teams quality control coach at the University of Florida under Jim McElwain when Garrett was on staff there.
 Nudelberg oversaw the development of Johnny Townsend who was a Ray Guy Award (nation's top punter) semifinalist.